Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Export Your Compute Engine VM Disk Image

-gcloud compute images \
+gcloud compute images create IMAGE_NAME \

---source-disk=instance-20250208-003502 \
+--source-disk=DISK_NAME \

 Created [https://www.googleapis.com/compute/v1/projects/gcp-vm-migration-450215/global/images/my-vm-image\].